-- Avoid unsafe playgrounds or play sets.
-Avoid playgrounds that have asphalt, concrete, grass, or hard soil under the equipment.
+- Do not let your child play on unsafe playgrounds or play sets.
+A playground is not safe if it has asphalt, concrete, grass, or hard soil under the equipment.
 Choose a playground that is the appropriate for your child's age.
 Use shredded rubber, wood chips, mulch, or sand underneath your play set at home.
 These materials should be at least 9 inches deep and extend 6 feet around the equipment.
 Watch your child at all times.

-Children with a medical condition that decreases their movement may have a higher risk of falling from a bed or other surface.
-Children can fall while they are being moved or their position is being changed.
-Children in wheelchairs can fall from or tip over their wheelchair.
+Your child's risk for falls is higher if he or she has a medical condition that decreases movement.
+Your child can fall while he or she is being moved or the position is being changed.
+If your child is in a wheelchair, he or she can fall from or tip over the wheelchair.
 Wheelchairs that are not adjusted well or have a knapsack on the back can also cause falls.
 Support for wheelchair seats such as seat belts, seat angles, and custom molding may stop wheelchairs from tipping.
 Check your child's wheelchair or other equipment to make sure they are safe to use.